gbellack/OmniView/README.md

 If you would like to flash the program onto the Launchpad, you will need a seaparate program called Uniflash by Texas Instruments.
 Go ahead and download it from here and continue to follow the steps below.
 If you would not like to do so, you may skip them.
 Credits to: [Texas Instruments Uniflash Wiki page](http://processors.wiki.ti.com/index.php/UniFlash_Quick_Start_Guide)

+### Folder/File description
+1. main.c : This is where the main program lies.
+All things related to scheduling is done here.
+2. pinmux.c/h : This is where we specify which pins are being used for certain protocols by the program.
+3. modules folder: This stores all the modules/component libraries.
+More on that later...

 ###Version Control for Code Composer Studio Project
 The .gitignore file on this repository should do the trick, but please: